JakobR/.dotfiles/README.md

 To set a different location, set the `JR_DOTFILES` variable before running the install script.

 Multiple users can share a single installation, but you need to be careful with permissions.
-Also, every user needs a symlink at `$HOME/.dotfiles` pointing to where the dotfiles are installed (normally created by install script).
+Also, every user needs a symlink at `$HOME/.dotfiles` pointing to where the dotfiles are installed (normally created by the install script).

 Updating